You are here:

 3. Overall visual refinement in finished applications

-For today’s cabinetry, furniture, and architectural interiors, those differences matter.
+For today’s cabinetry, furniture, and architectural interiors, those differences can matter.

 Northern Red Oak vs Southern Red Oak Flooring